Mailu/Mailu/docs/database.rst

 ----------------

 Mailu optionally came with a pre-configured PostgreSQL image which was deprecated in Mailu 1.8.
 Since Mailu 1.9 it is removed from Mailu.
 The following section describes how to move to a different PostgreSQL image for novice administrators.
 The official PostgreSQL image (Postgres) will be used.

-A Mailu deployment with the Mailu PostgreSQL image, only used PostgreSQL for the Admin container (Web administration interface).
-Roundcube used SQLite as database back-end.
+A Mailu deployment with the Mailu PostgreSQL image, will only use PostgreSQL for the Admin container (Web administration interface).
+Roundcube uses SQLite as database back-end.
 Mailu uses the following configuration for connecting to the database:

 - Database host: 'database'